margaux-works/obsidian-notes/JavaScript Notes/Notes/JavaScript Notes/01_Basics/1.1 Syntax and Operators/Operators.md

 3. **Short-Circuiting in Logical Operators**:
    - Logical operators short-circuit as soon as the result is determined, improving performance in conditional expressions.

----

-This optimized note provides clear explanations, practical examples, and covers important topics for interviews.
-Let me know if you'd like further refinements!